 - There is only one 8 Novice Male so he moves to the 8 Intermediate Male class for that race.
 He takes second place.
 He receives a second place award for that race and FIRST place NOVICE points towards his class SERIES ranking (which would be 8 Novice Male in this example) - There is only one 7 Expert Female so she moves to the 8 Expert Female class for that race.
 She takes third place.
-She receives a third place award for that race and FIRST place Expert points towards her class SERIES ranking (which would be 7 Expert Female in this example) - 12.11.8.
+She receives a third place award for that race and FIRST place Expert points towards her class SERIES ranking (which would be 7 Expert Female in this example) - 12.10.8.
 Mains and qualifiers: In categories where there are mains and qualifiers, riders then get lane choice based on their qualifier and moto finishes.
 Lane choice will be selected by the riders in staging.
-Ties for lane choice will be decided by the rider with the higher ranked plate, then by coin toss. - 12.11.9.
+Ties for lane choice will be decided by the rider with the higher ranked plate, then by coin toss. - 12.10.9.
 Nine rider category.
 In the event of any 9 rider category, the final will then be 7 riders, not the usual 8.
-The 8th and 9th place riders will both receive 9th place points.
+The 8th and 9th place riders will both receive 9th place points. - 12.10.10.

-- 12.11.10.
 FinishLynx Camera results and protests.
 For races when the FinishLynx camera is in use at the finish line, a charge of \$20 cash will be issued for protests.
 If the rider's protest is correct, they will be refunded.
-If the FinishLynx camera is not in use there is not a charge to protest. - 12.11.11.
-Ties: Any tie on points for the series is first resolved by use of the Countback Method (for example: Rider with the most 1st place finishes in the series is awarded higher rank, should both riders have the same number of 1st place finishes, rider with the most 2nd place finishes will be awarded higher rank, and so on...).
-Should a tie still exist, it is resolved based upon the better overall finish at the Alberta Cup Final.
+If the FinishLynx camera is not in use there is not a charge to protest. - 12.10.11.
+Ties: Any ties on points for the series will be resolved by having the finish at Grands race act as the tie breaker.